All about Hawaiian lau lau – how to make and eat this traditional Hawaiian delicacy

 One of the most popular Hawaiian traditional dishes, lau lau is everyone’s favorite dish to eat on the islands.
 Basically, wrapped pork and butterfish in a luau leaf and steamed, what you get is moist, melt in your mouth goodness that everyone loves eating delicious lau lau.
-Check out the Hawaii lau lau recipes and information about this traditional Hawaiian dish that everyone on the island loves to eat.
+What is lau lau and why is it a traditional Hawaiian food favorite?
+Check out the Hawaii lau lau recipes below and information about this traditional Hawaiian dish that everyone on the island loves to eat.

 An essential side dish in any Hawaiian traditional meal or it can also be a main dish, basically lau lau is a fatty pork with fish which is typically butter fish (black cod or any other soft and boneless thick fish) that is wrapped in taro leaf called lu’au and then steamed to perfection.
 It is then served with sweet potato, poi and lomi lomi salmon, kalua pork for a delicious meal.
-A good lau lau is juicy, flavorful and meaty with fish and pork combination.
+People wonder if the lau lau do you eat the leaf, and yes the inner leaf is edible but the outside which is basically a ti leaf is not edible and just used as a steaming cover.

 The Kalo (taro) plant is an essential plant in Hawaiian culture and every part of the plant is used for eating.
 Kalo in Hawaiian culture is Hawaiian origin stories the elder brother of man and both the root and leaves being central to the Hawaiian diet.
 The leaves of Lu’au (taro) are an essential part of the lau lau dish and is also full of antioxidants, healthy vitamins and minerals.
 The ti leaf is the outer leaf covering the Lu’au left and holds ceremonial and medicinal purpose and for the lau lau dish wraps all the filling and lu’au as a protective covering and helps in the steaming process.
 A lau lau dish is essential to any Luau gathering and served with other traditional Hawaiian dishes to complement the lau lau.

-Did you know that lau lau is not really a type of dish but more of a form of cooking process that includes some fatty pork with fish along with some sweet potato wrapped in the lu’au leaf and then tied with the ti leaf and typically steamed in an imu pit.
+Did you know that lau lau is not really a type of dish but more of a form of cooking process that includes some fatty pork with lau lau fish like butterfish or cod along with some sweet potato wrapped in the lu’au leaf and then tied with the ti leaf and typically steamed in an imu pit.
 The lau lau are laid out on top of the banana leaves to be steamed and covered with another layer of banana leaf and then cooked for hours underground.

 Today’s version is typically done in a rice cooker, instant pot, or pressure cooker.
-More health-conscious eaters might substitute chicken or turkey for the fatty fat that is typically used in lau lau dishes.
+More health-conscious eaters might substitute chicken or turkey for the fatty fat that is typically used in lau lau dishes or if someone doesn’t like pork lau lau or fish lau lau, then a vegetarian version is also doable with taro leaf, stem an other vegetable ingredients..
 Everyone seems to have their own preference for the type of meat or fish used as a filling in this dish.

 How to eat lau lau